TonOfPrince/solo/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  "Yogauto is absolutely fantastic.
+  "YogiAuto is absolutely fantastic.
 Being an amateur yogi and working 80 hours a week, I have very little time to attend attend yoga classes to expand my practice.
-Yogauto allows me the flexibility and knowledge to expand my practice daily with little effort"
+YogiAuto allows me the flexibility and knowledge to expand my practice daily with little effort"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
-  Visit yogauto.com and start a yoga session at your convenience.
+  Visit yogiauto.com and start a yoga session at your convenience.